TellowKrinkle/higurashi-retinaizer/Readme.md

 To ease development and debugging, use of Xcode is recommended.

 Create a new Xcode project and select Library.
 Then set the framework to Cocoa and the type to Dynamic.
 Delete the `.h` and `.m` files it defaults to, and drag all the files into the Xcode file manager, making sure to uncheck `Copy items if needed`.
 Build once, then use `ln -s` to make a soft link from the Xcode build product to install directory of the game you want to test with (path above in `Installation`).
 Finally, add a new build scheme and edit the `Executable` to be the game you soft-linked the dylib into.
 Now you can run with ⌘R and breakpoints will work as expected.

+Note: Tatarigoroshi crashes on fullscreen and defullscreen when run under lldb (and therefore also when run through xcode).
+Don't think that's due to the retinaizer and spend large amounts of time trying to debug it.